MicrosoftDocs/VBA-Docs/api/Publisher.EmailMergeEnvelope.md

 ## Example

 The following Microsoft Visual Basic for Applications (VBA) macro shows how to assign some of the properties of an  **EmailMergeEnvelope** object that represents an email merge and then send the resulting email message, an invitation.
 The macro connects to a data source, assigns values to the **To** and **Subject** properties of the **EmailMergeEnvelope** object, and adds a text box containing merge fields and some additional text to the email message.
-Then it uses the **Execute** method of the **MailMerge** object to execute the merge and send the email.
+It then uses the **Execute** method of the **MailMerge** object to execute the merge and send the email.